Blog Article

 Use Your Everyday Work As Evidence

 Using real examples from your role not only helps fill your OTJ time, but also makes assignment writing feel much more natural and easier to structure.
-Sometimes the evidence you need is already right in front of you.

 - Could this support my OTJ hours?

 A simple tip is to keep a notepad or notes app open throughout the day and quickly jot down anything that could be useful.
-Then, when it comes to updating your OTJ hours or completing assignments, you already have real examples ready to use.
+Then, when it comes to updating OTJ hours or completing assignments, you already have real examples ready to use.

 So, What Can You Do to Make Assignments Feel More Manageable?